Rural tenancies

 5.2.
 Payment of rent

-6. The specific features of a rural lease compared with other types of lease
+The specificities of the rural lease compared to other types of leases

 6.3.
 Right of pre-emption